Uberspace/lab/source/guide_isso.rst

  2020-04-04 13:27:56,086 INFO: connected to https://isabell.uber.space/
  [isabell@stardust ~]$

-If you get any error message your configation settings are not correct.
+If you get any error message your configuration settings are not correct.

 Setup daemon
 ------------